How To Name Anything

 ▫️Help you stand out

-On top of that, it can have a significant impact on SEO, making it easier for people to find you online.
+On top of that, it can have a huge impact on SEO, making it easier for people to find you online.

 A shitty name might: